ashtroboy79/CV/README.md

 #### Attention to Detail
-- Between working at RWDI, A.R.A., learning to code and my time minaiture painting I have learnt to pay attention to the details, to ensure the outcome desired.
+- Between working at RWDI, A.R.A., learning to code and my time painting miniatures, I have learnt to pay attention to the details, to ensure the desired outcome.
+This also comes through in debugging and problem solving, where my use of console logs is well known in my coding groups.

 #### Socialiable
 - As an avid boardgamer attending meetups means meeting new people to play with, and as such requires good social skills

 #### Team Player
-- Am able to fit myself around the team as required.
+- I am able to fit myself around the team as required, and pair programming has allowed me to develop my communication and problem solving skills.

-## Education

-#### Makers Academy (July 2021 to end_date)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### University of Bedfordshire (2006 to 2010)

-- FdSc Network Management
-- Pass

-#### London Southbank University (2005 to 2006)

-- PGCE(Secondary Maths)
-- Pass

-#### University College London (1997 to 2000)

-- BSc Physics
-- 2:2

 ## Hobbies